CINCO DE MAYO

-The United States Congress issued a Concurrent Resolution on June 7, 2005, calling on the President of the United States to issue a proclamation calling upon the people of the United States to observe Cinco de Mayo with appropriate ceremonies and activities.
+On June 7, 2005, the United States Congress issued a Concurrent Resolution.
+The resolution invited the President of the United States to issue a proclamation calling upon the people of the United States to observe Cinco de Mayo with appropriate ceremonies and activities.

-According to José Alamillo, professor of ethnic studies at Washington State University in Pullman, a 2006 study found there are more than 150 official Cinco de Mayo events across the country.
+According to José Alamillo, professor of ethnic studies at Washington State University in Pullman, a 2006 study found more than 150 official events celebrating the day.

-Cinco de Mayo celebrations in the United States have taken on a significance beyond that in Mexico.
-They include displaying of banners and events highlighting Mexican culture, music and regional dancing, as well as school districts holding special events to educate students about its historical significance.
-In the U.S., commercial interests have capitalized on the celebration advertising Mexican products and services with an emphasis on beverages, food and music.
+Celebrations surrounding the observance in the United States take on a significance beyond that in Mexico.
+They include displaying of banners and events highlighting Mexican culture, music, and regional dancing.
+School districts also hold special events to educate students about its historical significance.
+In the U.S., commercial interests the day by celebrating Mexican products and services with an emphasis on beverages, food, and music.

 HOW TO OBSERVE CINCO DE MAYO